Psalm 132

 Introduction

-Psalm 132 is the longest of the fifteen Songs of Ascents (Psalms 120–134) and the theological crown of the collection.
+Psalm 132 is the longest of the fifteen Songs of Ascents (Psalms 120–134) and the theological centerpiece of the collection.
 Where the other Ascent psalms tend to be brief and intimate, Psalm 132 is expansive and formally liturgical — a psalm centered on two great covenants: David's vow to find a permanent home for the LORD (vv.
 1–5) and the LORD's oath to David that his dynasty would endure (vv.
 11–12).
 Binding these two commitments together is the ark's journey to Zion (vv.
 6–8) and the divine declaration that Zion is God's chosen dwelling forever (vv.
 13–18).
 The psalm almost certainly functioned in the temple liturgy, likely used in connection with the annual celebration of the ark's arrival on Zion or during the coronation of a Davidic king.
 It stands structurally in two halves (vv.
 1–10 and vv.
 11–18) that mirror each other: human oath answered by divine oath, human petition for priestly righteousness answered by divine promise of priestly salvation, the plea for the anointed answered by the promise of the anointed's gleaming crown.

 David's Vow: A Dwelling for the Mighty One (vv.
 1–5)